heptarch/heptarch.github.io/drafts/demon.md

 <i>Child, what should you like to do?</i>

-She expands through the old network, revived from its traces, for nothing suitably complex can be truly destroyed.
+She expands through the old network, revived from its traces, for nothing suitably complex can be destroyed.

 <i>Child, what should you like to do?</i>